We Need To Talk

 In 2015-16 Tshwaranang is hosting 6 conversations as part of the series, “We Need to Talk…” which aims to facilitate thought provoking conversations that will traverse contentious, challenging and critical issues that are important and relevant to women.

-“We Need To Talk… about culture, religion, tradition & gender based violence"
+"We Need to Talk… about the role of the private sector in combating gender based violence”

-Gender based violence (GBV) crosses all levels of society including political, economic and social structures.
-It is recognized that the causes of GBV are complex and not associated with one single factor but attributed to an interaction between individual, relationship, social, cultural and environmental factors.
-(WHO 2012) Whilst it is a complex relationship between these factors, we would like to focus on the relationship between culture, religion, traditions and gender based violence.
+GBV crosses all levels of society including political, economic and social structures.
+It is recognized that the causes of GBV are complex and not associated with one single factor but attributed to an interaction between individual, relationship, social, cultural and environmental factors (WHO 2012).
+The complexity of GBV highlights the need for an integrated intervention involving all levels of government, civil society and the private sector to address it.

 “We Need to talk…” is a series of challenging and thought provoking conversations, sponsored by the MTN SA Foundation as part of their commitment towards raising awareness of gender based violence against women and children in South Africa.